cgjuan01/quercetin-ADMET-permeability/README.md

 These are in silico predictions interpreted as **relative** indicators across the metabolite series, not absolute permeability measures — tools trained largely on drug-like chemical space handle ionisable conjugates approximately.
-The defensible conclusion is the direction of the aglycone-vs-conjugate contrast.
+The defensible conclusion is the direction of the aglycone vs conjugate contrast.
 Even the aglycone shows only moderate predicted permeability in absolute terms; the analysis explains a relative accessibility difference, consistent with the measured human data.